NTBBloodbath/zig-tools.nvim/docs/api.md

 Format Zig source code files.

 **Takes arguments?**
-- Any (optional, current file if no arguments were passed)
+- Any (optional, all current project source code files if no arguments were passed)

 **Requires a feature?**
 - `config.formatter.enable = true`